mwhesse/whisper-assistant-vscode/README.md

 **Tip**: A good microphone will improve transcription accuracy, although it is not a requirement.

-**Tip**: For an optimal experience, consider using the Cursor.so application to directly call the Chat GPT-4 API for code instructions.
-This allows you to use your voice to instruct GPT to refactor your code, write unit tests, and implement various improvements.
+**Tip**: For an optimal experience, consider using KiloCode or any other VS Code based AI agent extension for VS Code to directly call the Chat API for code instructions.
+This allows you to use your voice to instruct your AI to refactor your code, write unit tests, and implement various improvements.

 ## Custom Recording Commands